-When it comes to organizing, you can spend a lot of money on fancy containers, boxes, dividers and more, or you can upcycle and re-purpose existing items to do the same job.
-This is much more cost effective, and ou don’t have to be the super crafty type to give new job descriptions to things no longer fit for their original purpose.
+When it comes to organizing, you can spend a lot of money on fancy containers, boxes, dividers, and more, or you can upcycle and re-purpose existing items to do the same job.
+This is much more cost-effective, and you don’t have to be the super crafty type to give new job descriptions to things no longer fit for their original purpose.

 The key to successful organizational upcycling lies in your imagination and ability to see how you can creatively use items destined for the trash in a new and practical way.
 Here are just a few items you may have lying around the house and ways that you can use them to keep organized.